TMC MP snatches Pegasus statement from minister, tears it in RS; BJP condemns oppn ruckus, dubs reports of surveillance "fabricated" | Politics

 West Bengal Chief Minister Mamata Banerjee claimed that the alleged snooping using the Pegasus spyware was ''worse than the Watergate scandal'' which eruptedin the US during the Nixon presidency. ''Pegasus is worse than Watergate scandal; it is super emergency,'' Banerjee told reporters in Kolkata.

-An AICC statement said that Pradesh Congress Committees held protest marches in different states demanding an impartial inquity monitored by the Supreme Court and the resignation of Home Minister Amit Shah.
+An AICC statement said that Pradesh Congress Committees held protest marches in different states demanding an impartial inquiry monitored by the Supreme Court and the resignation of Home Minister Amit Shah.

 In the Rajya Sabha, the TMC, Congress and other opposition party members, who had earlier forced two adjournments of the proceedings, rushed to the well of the House as Minister Vaishnaw was called to make a statement on the snooping controversy.